ZoeLeBlanc/Coding_101/intro_python/README.md

 We can see in the interpreter that we now have a list containing both lists, but what happens if you type names again?
 ![https://media.giphy.com/media/80TEu4wOBdPLG/giphy.gif](https://media.giphy.com/media/80TEu4wOBdPLG/giphy.gif)

-Remember to store values we need *assign* them to variables.
+Remember to store values, we need to *assign* them to variables.
 ```python3
 classes = ['Defense Against The Dark Arts', 'Potions']
 new_list =names + classes